 Scope

 This document is intended to provide telephone service providers with a framework and guidance on how to utilize Secure Telephone Identity (STI) technologies toward the validation of legitimate calls and the mitigation of illegitimate spoofing of telephone identities on IP-based service provider voice networks (also to be referred to as Voice over Internet Protocol [VoIP] networks).
-The primary focus of this document is on the format of STI claims, the mapping of these claims to SIP [RFC 3261], and the authentication and verification functions.
+The primary focus of this document is on the format of STI claims, the mapping of these claims to SIP [IETF RFC 3261], and the authentication and verification functions.

 Purpose

-Using the protocols defined in [RFC 8224] and [RFC 8225], this document defines the Signature-based Handling of Asserted information using toKENs (SHAKEN) framework.
-This framework is targeted at telephone service providers delivering phone calls over VoIP, and addresses the implementation and usage of the IETF STIR Working Group protocols and the architecture and use of STI-related X.509-based certificates [RFC 5280].
+Using the protocols defined in [IETF RFC 8224] and [IETF RFC 8225], this document defines the Signature-based Handling of Asserted information using toKENs (SHAKEN) framework.
+This framework is targeted at telephone service providers delivering phone calls over VoIP, and addresses the implementation and usage of the IETF STIR Working Group protocols and the architecture and use of STI-related X.509-based certificates [IETF RFC 5280].
 It also discusses the general architecture of service provider authentication and verification services.
-Finally, it provides high level guidance on the use of positive or negative verification of the signature to mitigate illegitimate telephone identity in general.
+Finally, it provides high level guidance on the use of positive or negative verification of the signature to mitigate illegitimate Caller ID in general.

 Illegitimate Caller ID spoofing is a growing concern for North American telephone service providers and their customers.
 There are many Caller ID spoofing mechanisms, and illegitimate spoofing can evolve to evade mitigation techniques.
-Service provider solutions must therefore be flexible to respond to evolving threats in much the same way as cybersecurity solutions.
+Service provider solutions must therefore be flexible to respond to evolving threats in much the same way as cybersecurity solutions do.
 In addition, the integration of new technologies into established VoIP networks imposes many interoperability and interworking challenges.
-As a result, this document is a baseline document on the implementation of the protocol-related requirements for STI.
-The objective is to provide a baseline that can evolve over time, incorporating more comprehensive functionality and a broader scope in a backward compatible and forward looking manner.
+As a result, this document is a baseline standard on the implementation of the protocol-related requirements for STI.
+The objective is to provide a baseline that can evolve over time, incorporating more comprehensive functionality and a broader scope in a backwards compatible and forward looking manner.

-Normative References
+References

 The following standards contain provisions which, through reference in this text, constitute provisions of this ATIS Standard.
 At the time of publication, the editions indicated were valid.
 All standards are subject to revision, and parties to agreements based on this Standard are encouraged to investigate the possibility of applying the most recent editions of the standards indicated below.

+Normative References

 IETF RFC 8225, Personal Assertion Token.